How Does Life Insurance Work?

 For starters, life insurance protects the special people in your life by providing them a financial safety net in the event that you pass away.
 It can help replace your lost income and other ways you financially provide for their needs — everything from day-to-day necessities like groceries and electric bills, to bigger ongoing expenses like mortgages or tuition payments.
 Read more to learn how to calculate your life insurance needs.

-Life insurance pricing is determined based on the amount, type and length of coverage you select, as well as things like your age, gender, health, medical history and other factors.
+Life insurance pricing is determined based on the amount, type and length of coverage you select, as well as things like your age, sex, health, medical history and other factors.

 Once you’ve purchased a policy, you pay premiums on a regular basis.
 And if you pass away while the policy is in effect, the insurance company will pay your beneficiaries the amount of money you specified in your policy.
 Learn more about choosing a beneficiary.

 Types of Life Insurance Coverage